talimonodromy/SnWrS2GeneraCheck/README.md

+The purpose of this project is to calculate the genera of certain subfields of an extension of function fields F/C(t) with Galois group and ramification data listed in Table 3.1 of the article "Monodromy Groups of Product Type" by Neftin--Zieve (https://arxiv.org/abs/2403.17168).
+This project is a part of my Ph.D.
+Thesis "Reducibility, Specialization and Related Low-Genus Phenomena", available upon request.

 <p><strong>SnWrS2Ramification.sln</strong> - project written in C# in Microsoft Visual Studio Community 2019.
  the framework <a href="https://symbolics.mathdotnet.com/">Math.NET Symbolics</a>  is used for symbolic calculation.</p>

-The purpose of this project is to calculate the genera of certain subfields given an extension of function fields F/C(t) with Galois group and ramification data listed in Table 3.1 of the article "Monodromy Groups of Product Type" by Neftin--Zieve (https://arxiv.org/abs/2403.17168).

 <p><strong>RamificationTests</strong> project: contains unit tests.